-Multi-camera production is a filming technique where more than one camera is used to capture video.
+Multi-camera production is a term we use to describe filming that uses more than one camera.
 Most people are familiar with this technique without realising it.
 You will have seen multi-camera production in action if you watch TV.
-Sports coverage, chat shows, magazine programmes, quiz shows, and news programmes, all use the technique.
+Production teams for sports coverage, chat shows, magazine programmes, quiz shows, and news programmes, all use the technique.
 Multi-camera production allows the director of a programme to cut between viewpoints.
-This is much more exciting and immersive for viewers than a single fixed perspective.
+Viewers find this much more exciting and immersive than a single fixed perspective.

-A typical multi-camera production uses changes of angle to draw the viewer’s attention.
-A good example is an exchange between host and guest on a chat show.
+Programme makers use multi-camera production to hold the viewer’s attention with changes of angle and shot.
+You may have seen this, for instance, when watching exchanges between hosts and guests on chat shows.
 Wide-angle views of a whole stage are mixed with closeups of the talent as they converse.
-In this example, changes of viewpoint create a sense of context, while also focussing on each speaker as they talk.
+The helps the programme maker to create a sense of context, while also focussing on each speaker as they talk.

 Pre-recorded or live.

-In a pre-recorded production setting, each camera will record continuously.
-The footage is then edited together to make a finished video.
-This allows retakes and edits to take place, giving more control over the final product.
-Changes of angle can be used to cover edits, so whole sections can be cut completely if needed.
-This is a common method for filming things like interviews, because it allows for multiple takes, editing out gaffs, etc.
+In a pre-recorded production setting, we can set each camera to record continuously.
+We can then put the footage together to make a finished video.
+This allows us to do retakes and to select specific footage afterwards, giving more control over the final product.
+We can also use changes of angle to cover edits, so that whole sections can be cut completely if needed.
+Programme makers like this method for filming things like interviews, because it allows for multiple takes, editing out of gaffs, etc.

-In a live production setting, the video signal from each camera is sent to a production switcher.
-These feeds are then cut between in real-time and the output is broadcast or recorded as a continuous programme.
+In a live production setting, we send the video signal from each camera to a production switcher.
+We can then cut between these feeds in real-time and then broadcast or record the output as a continuous programme.
 This type of multi-camera production is used for sports coverage, live TV shows, concerts, and so on.
-The action can’t be stopped in these situations and part of their appeal is the feeling of immediacy.
+In these situations, the programme maker can’t stop the action and part of their appeal is the feeling of immediacy.